James Acaster: Repertoire: Production

 All four segments were recorded at The Tabernacle in Notting Hill, London.
 Acaster recorded all four segments in a single day over a period of about nine hours, and he then recorded all four segments again the next day to serve as backup footage.
 The first three segments of the show were based on material that Acaster had performed during tours, while the fourth was an original addition that heavily incorporated references to the events of the first three.
 Acaster says that this fourth segment was inspired by the Star Wars film Rogue One, in which the events play off previous films in the Star Wars franchise.
 Acaster later said that he was struggling during the production of Repertoire due to a recent break up and his intense work schedule.
+For the two days of recording, he performed from around 3 p.m. to midnight.
+It was the first time he had performed all four shows to the same audience.

 Each segment focuses on a different aspect of the criminal justice system: undercover police work, jury duty, and going into witness protection, respectively.
 Despite being filmed back to back, Acaster uses a different colour coded background and outfit in each segment.
 The first three segments use green, red, and yellow, respectively, while the fourth uses all three colors.

-Joe Parham, Pat Cahill, and Nathaniel Metcalfe lent their voices for the podcast in "Recognise" alongside Acaster and producer Stuart Laws.
+Joe Parham, Pat Cahill, and Nathaniel Metcalfe lent their voices for the podcast in Recognise alongside Acaster and producer Stuart Laws.

+Acaster said that the filming aimed to capture elements of live performance, with no added laughter.

 Reception

+In 2021, Repertoire was streamed 840,000 times in the UK, third-most on Netflix for a British comedy special.

 Repertoire received generally positive reviews from critics.
 It was praised for its unconventional approach to stand-up comedy and its innovation in the genre.
 The meta-narrative of the show and the twist ending were particularly well received.
+Paste's Shane Ryan lauded it as combining stand-up and theatre, utilising recurring themes and rewarding attentive viewers with "intense craftsmanship".

 Acaster has said that he's received negative feedback from supporters of Brexit for his segment on the topic.
 After the special was released, a tweet by Acaster's father went viral in which he said "He's not for everyone but he works hard".